Twinklebear/Twinklebear.github.io/_posts/2015-12-16-rendering-an-animation-in-rust.md

 in the case that their type needed some special handling (e.g. spherical linear interpolation for quaternions).

 {% highlight rust %}
+// Mul<f32, Output = T> - This type can be multiplied by itself and returns a result of its type.
+// Add<Output = T> - This type can be added together and return a result of its type.
-impl<T: Mul<f32, Output = T> + Add<Output = T> + Copy> Interpolate for T {
+// Copy - This type is bitwise copyable impl<T: Mul<f32, Output = T> + Add<Output = T> + Copy> Interpolate for T {
     fn interpolate(&self, other: &Self, t: f32) -> Self {
         *self * (1.0 - t) + *other * t